 Ratso: Thanks.
 Hey-!

-- In The DCAU, Darkseid always compliments his son Orion whenever they cross paths.
+- In the DC Animated Universe, Darkseid always compliments his son Orion whenever they cross paths.
 In "Apokolips Now!"
 Darkseid expresses his fatherly pride in Orion's savagery and power.
 During their brief fight in "Twilight", Darkseid has this to say:

 Darkseid: I'm glad growing up with Highfather hasn't made you soft or weak.
 You make an old man proud.
 But I won't let you or anyone else stand in my way.